Shawan Jabarin: General views of Israel and the occupation

-He has said that the Israeli legal system “doesn’t work when it comes to the Palestinians,” and thus he doesn't use it except in “selective cases.”
+He has said that the Israeli legal system "doesn’t work when it comes to the Palestinians," and thus he doesn't use it except in "selective cases."

 Contrary to claims that Israel is singled out in the UN for condemnation, Jabarin has argued that the international community treats Israel better than other countries.
-“If Israel were Iran, I’m sure they would intervene” to help the Palestinians.
-“They would from day one.
+"If Israel were Iran, I’m sure they would intervene" to help the Palestinians.
+"They would from day one.
 If Israel was in the place of Libya, Egypt or somewhere else, they would say, 'This is human rights.
-This is our obligation.'”
+This is our obligation.'"

 Land appropriation by Israel

-Jabarin has said that international law “clearly prohibits Israel, as an occupying power, from appropriating land located in the West Bank” and that “Israel is also prohibited from constructing infrastructure that primarily benefits its own economy.”
+Jabarin has said that international law "clearly prohibits Israel, as an occupying power, from appropriating land located in the West Bank" and that "Israel is also prohibited from constructing infrastructure that primarily benefits its own economy."

 West Bank settlements

 Jabarin said in 2013 that Israeli support for West Bank settlements was a violation of the Fourth Geneva Convention and the Rome Statute of the International Criminal Court.
-“The occupation, it’s a temporary presence.
+"The occupation, it’s a temporary presence.
 And by transferring civilians, you try to make it permanent.
 That’s the issue.
-The nature of that, it’s like a colonialist nature,” he said.
-“Here in [the] Palestinian case, settlements have affected every aspect of Palestinians’ lives.
-The destruction of their property, the confiscation of their land, the expanding of Israeli jurisdiction over the settlements … the legal characterization is, it’s illegal apartheid.”
+The nature of that, it’s like a colonialist nature," he said.
+"Here in [the] Palestinian case, settlements have affected every aspect of Palestinians’ lives.
+The destruction of their property, the confiscation of their land, the expanding of Israeli jurisdiction over the settlements … the legal characterization is, it's illegal apartheid."
 He has also said that while the European Union “has been quite outspoken in condemning settlements and their expansion, they continue to import produce from these same settlements and in doing so, help to sustain their very existence".

 Administrative detention

-Jabarin said in March 2013 that Israeli's policy of administrative detention of Palestinian captives was “a violation of the principles and standards of due process and fair trial practiced in all democracies.”
-He said that even though “Israel calls them terrorists, Palestinians look at them as heroes, as leaders.”
+Jabarin said in March 2013 that Israel's policy of administrative detention of Palestinian captives was "a violation of the principles and standards of due process and fair trial practiced in all democracies."
+He said that even though "Israel calls them terrorists, Palestinians look at them as heroes, as leaders."

 Israel's treatment of media

-Jabarin said in December 2012 that “Israel targeted journalists in Gaza intentionally.
+Jabarin said in December 2012 that "Israel targeted journalists in Gaza intentionally.
 They feel these days that the media have power.
 The media can defeat any party by taking reports outside.
 It comes with the evolution of the media, the social media.
 It is everywhere available.
 As occupying power, Israel does not like the reporting, that is why the media and journalists were intentionally targeted.
 They [Israel] have no moral [sic].
 The aim is not to get the reality out.
-The aim is to create dust and make people not to see what happens.”
+The aim is to create dust and make people not to see what happens."